X-com-b-v/docker-setup/README.md

 $ chmod +x install-dialog.sh
 $ sudo ./install-dialog.sh
 ```
-The installer will automatically install needed packages on your system.
+The installer will automatically install needed packages on your system if you tell it to (advised for first run).
 It will also create necessary folders based on the chosen install path.
 It is important to note that references to `xcomuser` in all documents refer to your base user which you used to run the script with.
 For example, my username in Linux is `mycha` and this name will be used as `xcomuser`.

 ## Devctl